Effective Date: October 9, 2023

 8.3 Disclaimers.
 EXCEPT AS SPECIFICALLY SET FORTH IN THIS SECTION 8, THE SERVICES ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS WITHOUT ANY WARRANTIES OF ANY KIND TO THE FULLEST EXTENT PERMITTED BY LAW AND UI DISCLAIMS ANY AND ALL WARRANTIES, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, TITLE, AND FITNESS FOR A PARTICULAR PURPOSE.
 UI DOES NOT WARRANT THAT THE SERVICES WILL BE UNINTERRUPTED, TIMELY, ERROR-FREE, OR FREE FROM VIRUSES, NOR DOES UI MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED FROM USE OF THE SERVICES.
 NO INFORMATION OR ADVICE OBTAINED BY CUSTOMER FROM UI OR THROUGH THE SERVICES SHALL CREATE ANY WARRANTY NOT EXPRESSLY STATED IN THIS AGREEMENT.

-9.1 By UI.
+9.1 Indemnification by UI.
 UI will defend Customer and its directors, officers, employees, and agents against any third-party claim to the extent arising out of or related to (i) any breach by UI of Section 5 (Data Security and Privacy) and/or (ii) an allegation that the Services, when used by Customer as authorized in this Agreement, infringe or misappropriate a third party’s valid patent, copyright, trademark or trade secret (an “Infringement Claim”), and UI will pay any damages and costs (including reasonable attorneys’ fees) finally awarded against Customer and its directors, officers, employees, and agents or agreed in settlement by UI resulting from such claim.
 If an Infringement Claim occurs or if UI determines an Infringement Claim is likely to occur, UI will have the right, in its sole discretion, to: (a) procure for Customer the right to continue using the Services; (b) replace or modify the allegedly infringing portion of the Services to avoid infringement without reducing the Services’ overall functionality; or (c) if options (a) or (b) are not commercially reasonable or practicable as determined in UI’s sole discretion, terminate the affected Order Form(s) and refund to Customer any prepaid, unused Fees for the terminated portion of the applicable Subscription Period.
 UI will have no liability or obligation under this Section 9.1 to the extent an Infringement Claim arises out of or results from: modification or alteration of the Services by or at the direction of Customer or any of its Authorized Users; Customer’s or its Authorized User’s combination, operation or use of the Services with hardware, software, products, data or other materials not provided by UI; or any content or data provided or made available by Customer or any of its Authorized Users.
 The provisions of this Section 9.1 state the sole, exclusive and entire liability of UI and constitute Customer’s sole remedy with respect to an Infringement Claim, and are in lieu of any implied warranties of non-infringement, all of which are expressly disclaimed.

-9.2 By Customer.
+9.2 Indemnification by Customer.
 Customer will defend UI and its directors, officers, employees, and agents against any third-party claim to the extent arising out of or related to (i) any breach by Customer of Section 2 (Customer Responsibilities and Restrictions) or Section 3.2 (Customer Data) and/or (ii) any Customer Research Session (including without limitation any disputes between Customer and any Participant), and Customer will pay any damages and costs (including reasonable attorneys’ fees) finally awarded against UI and its directors, officers, employees, and agents or agreed in settlement by Customer resulting from such claim.

 9.3 Requirements.
 The indemnifying party’s obligations in this Section 9 are contingent upon receiving: (i) prompt written notice of the claim, except to the extent a failure to receive prompt notice does not materially prejudice the defense of the claim; (ii) the exclusive right to control and direct the investigation, defense and settlement of the claim, provided that the indemnified party may participate in the defense of a claim with its own counsel at its own expense; and (iii) all reasonably necessary cooperation of the indemnified party, at the indemnifying party’s expense.
 The indemnifying party will not settle any claim without the indemnified party’s prior written consent unless the settlement fully and unconditionally releases the indemnified party and does not require the indemnified party to pay any amount, take or refrain from taking any action, or admit any liability.